Commentary by Peter Shue MD, PGY-3

 Prevention is the best medicine

 It is usually easier to prevent disease rather than to treat it once it has developed.
-Several journals this …
+Several journals …

 Welcome to “Tales of Survival,” a new feature of Clinical Correlations.
 Bellevue Hospital, the nation’s oldest public hospital and the heart of our residency program, provides unique and unforgettable training for new physicians.
-It is probably safe to say that every resident who …
+It is probably safe to say that every resident …

 Commentary by Melissa Price, MD PGY3